Television production coordinator

 Career prospects

-The television industry is competitive, so it's likely you'll need to work your way up by starting out as a runner or trainee before moving into the role of production coordinator.
+The television industry is competitive, so you'll most likely need to work your way up by starting as a runner or trainee before moving into the role of production coordinator.

 There is no structured route for career development and the fact that most production coordinators work freelance makes it even more unpredictable.
 Your career progression will depend on your networking skills, persistence and motivation, even during times of unemployment.